 Capital credits are allocated based on the dollar value of individual electric use.
 So, the amount of the credit is directly proportionate to the amount of electricity purchased by a Deep East Texas Electric Cooperative member.

-As a not for profit organization, Deep East returned $1,336,906 to its members in December of 2022.
-To date, DETEC has returned over $20 million to its members.
+As a not-for-profit organization, Deep East returned $1,279,016 in capital credits to its members in 2024.
+To date, DETEC has returned over $21 million to its members.